Transcript of Sold a Story E5: The Company

 By the time Matthew was in the middle of second grade, the Fountas and Pinnell system was indicating that he had slipped below grade level again.
 He was back to a Level E. Five levels lower than he’d been the year before.
 And Missy was thinking – what is up with these letters?
 It was starting to seem like some kind of alphabet soup.
 And she just wanted to know – why can’t my child read?

-Purcell: We expected when we got to this meeting that we were gonna be given a lot of information on what he had mastered.
+Purcell: We expected when we got to this meeting that we were going to be given a lot of information on what he had mastered.
 Like specific decoding skills that we knew he was weak in.
 And all I get is a Fountas and Pinnell letter.

 That was it.
 She says that was all the information the school had for her.
 And she was furious.
 She didn’t trust that leveled reading system anymore.
 And she was thinking – maybe the school doesn’t know how to help Matthew.